koompi/wiki.koompi.org/content/en/Applications/Development.md

 ```

 **Features**
+- Syntax highlighting, code completion, and smart indentation.
+- Execute R code directly from the source editor.
+- Quickly jump to function definitions.

 **Pros**
+- It has software project management
+- It has software package development
+- It has report publishing

 **Cons**

+- Multiple versions of R can be confusing to maneuver
+- Quick view of library locations relevant to the R version in use would be a good resource and reduce confusion
+- Better online publication options for quick release, small apps by students

 ### Visual Studio Code
 [Visual Studio Code](https://code.visualstudio.com/) is a source-code editor developed by Microsoft which includes supporting for debugging, embeding Git control and GitHub, syntax highlighting, intelligent code completion, snippets,and code refactoring.
 It is highly customizable, allowing users to change the theme, keyboard shortcuts, preferences, and install extensions that add additional functionality.